Quantum thermodynamics of de Sitter space: Abstract

 \section{Abstract}

-We consider the local physics of an open quantum system embedded in an expanding three-dimensional space $\vv x$, evolving in cosmological time $t$, weakly coupled to massless quantum fields.
-We derive the corresponding Markovian master equation for the system's non-unitary evolution and show that, for a de Sitter (dS) space with Hubble parameter $h = $ const., the background fields act as a physical heat bath with temperature $T_{\rm dS} = h / 2 \pi$.
+We consider the local physics of an open quantum system embedded in an expanding three-dimensional space $\vv x$, evolving in cosmological time $t$, weakly coupled to a massless quantum field.
+We derive the corresponding Markovian master equation for the system's nonunitary evolution and show that, for a de Sitter space with Hubble parameter $h = $ const., the background fields act as a physical heat bath with temperature $T_{\rm dS} = h / 2 \pi$.
 The energy density of this bath obeys the Stefan-Boltzmann law $\rho_{\rm dS} \propto h^4$.
-We comment on how these results clarify the thermodynamics of dS space and support previous arguments for its instability in the infrarred.
-The cosmological implications are considered in a accompanying letter \cite{relax}.
+We comment on how these results clarify the thermodynamics of de Sitter space and support previous arguments for its instability in the infrared.
+The cosmological implications are considered in an accompanying letter \cite{relax}.